mljar/mljar-supervised/README.md

 predictions = automl.predict(X)
 ```

-By the default the training should be not longet than 1 hour and as ML algorithms will be checked:
+By the default, the training should finish in less than 1 hour and as ML algorithms will be checked:

 - Random Forest
 - Xgboost